 Find more computer help in our community directory.

-Hampshire Superfast Broadband - If your property is not included in the current superfast broadband programme and you can only access a speed of 2Mbps or less, there is a government scheme in place to help you access better broadband.
+If your property is not included in the current superfast broadband programme and you can only access a speed of 2Mbps or less, there is a Government scheme in place to help you access better broadband

 You may already use email, social media and instant messaging to stay engaged with family and friends.
 But have you explored technology which can make life easier?